 - Mood swings

 Recovery is not only about refraining from drug use, it is about redefining the self and discovering a new way of life.
-Treatment for an addiction to methamphetamine at The Florida House Experience will include individualized and group therapy to determine the underlying causes of addiction.
+Treatment for an addiction to methamphetamine at FHE Health will include individualized and group therapy to determine the underlying causes of addiction.
 Once the underlying causes of addiction are recognized, behaviors that are derived from these forces will be easier to identify in everyday life.
 Skills like self-awareness will be implemented so that after treatment, a recovering individual will be able to fight off cravings and triggers that otherwise would lead to unwanted drug use and behaviors.
 Additionally, family therapy is implemented because the addicted individual is not the only person suffering from addiction.
 These therapy sessions give the family of an addicted individual the chance to discover their own emotions, as well as be educated about addiction.

 Upon graduating from the program, each individual has the opportunity to enroll for living in a gender-specific sober living home.
 This provides a safe environment with the same goals for sobriety as addiction treatment.
 Instead of rushing back to the old patterns in life that could encourage old negative behaviors, sober living homes provide the option to perform daily tasks as well as work on recovery goals.
 Support is a factor in the chance for an individual’s success during recovery from a meth addiction, and these gender-specific homes provide just that.
 Women and men in our homes are encouraged to attend meetings, get jobs, plan careers, and participate in community activities.
 Additionally, any service that is provided to the individuals administered into our treatment programs are offered to our alumni.
-Our alumni opportunities ensure that the family at The Florida House Experience will be yours forever.
+Our alumni opportunities ensure that the family at FHE Health will be yours forever.